To learn about the basic scaling concepts in Spring Cloud Data Flow, see the Scaling guide.

 transform processor, though, is capped at around

-1000 msg/s and that in turn, it halts the throughput of the entire stream to a certain level.
+1000 msg/s.
+In turn, it halts the throughput of the entire stream to a certain level.
 This is an indicator that the

 Use the SCDF Shell to scale the